shajishali/AI-enhanced-trading-signal-engine/DAILY_REPORT_WEEK6_AUGUST_2025.md

 ## Weekly Reflection:

 **What went well this week?**
-The project presentation was well-received by stakeholders and effectively demonstrated the application's capabilities.
+The Phase 1 internal review was well-received by stakeholders and effectively demonstrated the application's capabilities.
 Final optimizations improved performance and user experience.
 Project handover documentation is comprehensive and will facilitate smooth knowledge transfer.
 User training materials provide clear guidance for users.

 **What could be improved?**
 I should have spent more time on advanced monitoring features and automated testing.
 The user training materials could be more interactive and comprehensive.
 I should have implemented more sophisticated analytics and reporting features.